secariolabs/secariolabs.github.io/pages/privacy-policy.md

 ## How to contact us

-If you wish to contact us about your personal data or exercise any of the rights described above please email: info@secariolabs.com or write to Data Controller, Secario Labs Ltd, Regus House, Falcon Drive, Cardiff, CF10 4RU.
+If you wish to contact us about your personal data or exercise any of the rights described above please email: info@secariolabs.com or write to Data Controller, Secario Labs Ltd, Worth Corner, Pound Hill, Crawley, West Sussex, England, RH10 7SL.